majestic moutnains banner

 The Origins of Modern Archaeology

-Archaeology began as a natural and necessary progress from the enlightenment (5, p14), but it was still largely influenced by a sense of national identity and local pride, as already discussed.
-Naturally, we can expect this to continue its meteoric growth in Europe at a time when empires were forming and expanding.
-It should come as no surprise that some of the best-known museums opened around the same time.
-The British Museum opened its doors in 1753; The Egyptian Museum of Antiquities opened in Cairo in 1835 with the current building in 1851 to house all later finds.
+Modern archaeology grew from the Enlightenment, but it was still heavily influenced by national identity and local pride.
+It's no surprise that some of the world's best-known museums opened around this same period.
+The British Museum opened its doors in 1753.
+The Egyptian Museum of Antiquities opened in Cairo in 1835.
 The National Archaeological Museum of France was opened by Napoleon III in 1862.

 FIND SCHOOLS